-No mortality or serious injury of Bering Sea harbor porpoise was observed incidental to U.S. commercial fisheries during 2010-2014 (Breiwick 2013; MML, unpubl. data).

-One harbor porpoise mortality due to entanglement in a commercial salmon gillnet in Kotzebue, Alaska, was reported to the NMFS Alaska Region stranding network in 2013 (Table 1; Helker et al. 2016), resulting in a minimum average annual mortality and serious injury rate of 0.2 Bering Sea harbor porpoise in U.S. commercial fisheries in 2010-2014 (Table 1).
-A complete estimate of the total mortality and serious injury rate incidental to U.S. commercial fisheries is currently unavailable because of the absence of observer placements in all of the salmon and herring fisheries.
+No mortality or serious injury of Bering Sea harbor porpoise was observed incidental to U.S. federal commercial fisheries between 2013 and 2017.
+However, strandings of marine mammals with fishing gear attached or with injuries caused by interactions with fishing gear provide some mortality data.
+One harbor porpoise mortality due to entanglement in a commercial salmon set gillnet in Kotzebue, Alaska, was reported to the NMFS Alaska Region stranding network in 2013 (Table 1; Delean et al. 2020), resulting in a minimum average annual mortality and serious injury rate of 0.2 Bering Sea harbor porpoise in U.S. commercial fisheries between 2013 and 2017 (Table 1).
+This mortality and serious injury estimate results from an actual count of verified human-caused deaths and serious injuries and is a minimum because not all entangled animals strand nor are all stranded animals found, reported, or have the cause of death determined.
+A complete estimate of the total mortality and serious injury rate incidental to U.S. commercial fisheries is unavailable for this stock because of the absence of an observer program for all of the salmon and herring fisheries operating within the range of the stock.